Key Learning Points

 Suppression occurs when the manifestation of a disease (ie one or more of its signs and symptoms) is made to disappear before the disease is cured.

-In Chinese medicine, these processes (shivering, sweating etc) externalise the disease: they send it to or keep it at the exterior.
+In Chinese medicine, these processes (shivering, sweating etc) ‘externalise’ the disease.
+That means they send it to or keep it at the exterior.

 Meantime, this invasion (of what in Chinese medicine is called, for example, wind-heat or wind-cold) stimulates your body to strengthen its defensive energy – to prepare its defences.
 For example, by increasing your metabolic rate (making you feel hotter) it hastens its ability to analyse the invader and prepare effective counter-measures.

-If all goes well and your body assembles effective countermeasures, you'll feel ill for a few days and then, after a period of recuperation, you'll feel better.
+If all goes well and your body assembles effective countermeasures, you’ll feel ill for a few days.
+Then, after a period of recuperation, you’ll feel better.

-Once better, you may actually find you feel even better than you did before you caught the disease, because the illness and rest has re-energised your body and your immune force has grown stronger, now even more ready to combat the next invader.
-It may have even undone the chronic consequences of any previous suppression!
+Once better, you may actually find you feel even better than you did before you caught the disease!
+That’s because the illness and rest has re-energised your body.

-The symptoms of the acute disease are your body's way of externalising the disease.
-They aren't pleasant, and naturally you want to get rid of them as soon as possible.
-Various kinds of 'alternative' medicine, and Chinese medicine, have ways of helping your body externalise the disease even faster so none of it remains in the body, meaning that you recover faster.
+The symptoms of the acute disease are your body’s way of externalising the disease.
+They aren’t pleasant, and naturally you want to get rid of them as soon as possible.
+Various kinds of ‘alternative’ medicine, and Chinese medicine, have ways of helping your body externalise the disease.
+That means none of it remains in your body, meaning that you recover faster.